xbmc/chorus2/readme.md

 ### Installing
 Install via zip is the easiest way to go.
 Grab the zip from the root of this repo [then do this](http://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file)

-### Settings
+### Configuring
-- Kodi > System > Settings > Services
+* Kodi > System > Settings > Services
-- Remote Control
+* Remote Control
--- Enable "Allow programs on this system to control Kodi" -- Enable "Allow programs on other systems to control Kodi"
+    * Enable "Allow programs on this system to control Kodi"
+    * Enable "Allow programs on other systems to control Kodi"
-- Webserver
+* Webserver
--- Enable "Allow control of Kodi via HTTP"
+    * Enable "Allow control of Kodi via HTTP"
--- Select Web interface
+    * Select Web interface
--- Select Chorus2
+    * Select Chorus2

 ## Feature requests / Bugs